Joffrey-Fuhrer/Joffrey-Fuhrer.github.io/_pages/Publications.md

 ## Publications

 **Fuhrer, J.**, Martela, F., & Cova, F. (2024, under review).
 Separating Belief in Meaning of Life from Personal Experience of Meaning in Life: Different Relations with Religiosity and Well-being.
-Preprint available on [PsyArXiv]https://osf.io/preprints/psyarxiv/4efwt_v1/.
+Preprint available on *[PsyArXiv](https://osf.io/preprints/psyarxiv/4efwt_v1/)*.

 Thoma, M. V., Bernays, **F., Fuhrer**, J., Höltge, J., Salas Castillo, A. N., & Rohner, S. L. (2024).
-Predicting Intraindividual Change in Satisfaction with Life During COVID-19: A Prospective Study of Swiss Older Adults with Differing Levels of Childhood Adversity. *[Journal of Happiness Studies]https://link.springer.com/article/10.1007/s10902-024-00791-2, 25*(6), 73.
+Predicting Intraindividual Change in Satisfaction with Life During COVID-19: A Prospective Study of Swiss Older Adults with Differing Levels of Childhood Adversity. *[Journal of Happiness Studies](https://link.springer.com/article/10.1007/s10902-024-00791-2)*, 25(6), 73.

 **Fuhrer, J.**, & Cova, F. (2024, under review).
-The neglected dimension of meaning in life: having a positive impact on others. *Preprint available on PsyArXiv*.
+The neglected dimension of meaning in life: having a positive impact on others. *Preprint available on [PsyArXiv](https://osf.io/preprints/psyarxiv/efk28_v1)*.

 Schöpfer, C., Abatista, A. G. F., **Fuhrer, J.**, & Cova, F. (2023).
 ‘Where there are villains, there will be heroes’: Belief in conspiracy theories as an existential tool to fulfill need for meaning. *Personality and Individual Differences, 200*, 111900.